 |

 If you follow up on my projects, you may have noticed that I didn't mention the re-install of the Intake Air Temperature (IAT) sensor in conjunction with the Hughes FI Airgap Manifold Project.
 This is because the new Hughes intake did not provide a location for it.
 That comes in handy for me since I would have relocated the IAT Sensor anyway.
-This is a very simple and dyno proven modification that will work on a great deal of fuel injected vehicles as I have done it in the past.
+This is a very simple and dyno proven modification that will work on a great deal of modified fuel injected vehicles as I have done it in the past.
 The IAT sensor tells the computer how hot or cold the incoming air is.
 The computer will then adjust the amount of fuel being injected, as well as make minor adjustments to timing based on that reading.

 The comon problem is that in many vehicles, the IAT sensor is located in the intake manifold, near the cylinder head.
 Therefore the air that the IAT sensor “reads” is much hotter than the air, say, in the intake arm.
 The idea with this mod, is to relocate the sensor to a new location.